mwender/localdev-switcher/readme.txt

 2. Toggle between VCS and Local versions of your plugins in the Plugins list.

 == Changelog ==

+= 0.6.9 =
+* Adding proper perms for uploading ZIP to GitHub release.

 = 0.6.8 =
 * Updating deploy action to follow latest conventions for `10up/action-wordpress-plugin-deploy`.